SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

-The next lesson, [Spin Getting Started Guide: Lesson 3: Storage, Secrets & Managing your services](lesson-3.md) will show you how to use Rancher NFS for persistant storage, Rancher Secrets to store files and other sensitive data, and will also cover more advanced upgrades.
+The next lesson, [Spin Getting Started Guide: Lesson 3: Storage, Secrets & Managing your services](lesson-3.md) will show you how to use Rancher NFS for persistent storage, Rancher Secrets to store files and other sensitive data, and will also cover more advanced upgrades.